Maha: Case registered against AIMIM MP Imtiaz Jaleel for violating COVID-19 norms | Law-Order

 - India

-An offence was registered against Aurangabad MP Imtiaz Jaleel and 24 others here in Maharashtra for allegedly violating COVID-19 norms by staging a protest at the divisional commissioner's office on Independence Day, an official said on Tuesday.
+An offence was registered against Aurangabad MP Imtiaz Jaleel and 24 others here in Maharashtra for allegedly flouting COVID-19 norms by staging a protest near the divisional commissioner's office on Independence Day, an official said on Tuesday.

-According to the release, Jaleel and AIMIM (All India Majlis-e-Ittehad-ul-Muslimeen) activists demonstrated against the state government without permission and waved black flags demanding that Sports University be set up in Aurangabad.
+Jaleel stated he will continue to agitate for the cause of people in future undeterred.
+Jaleel and AIMIM (All India Majlis-e-Ittehad-ul-Muslimeen) activists had demonstrated against the state government without permission and waved black flags demanding that Sports University be set up in Aurangabad, an official release said.

+The activists didn't follow norms like wearing face masks.
+Physical distancing was also not maintained, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)